 What are the personal and social sources of motivation, and how do they relate, from childhood to adulthood?

-Motivation is a central drive behind action and exploration, and is a process which we continually update and regulate in order to self-regulate performance.
-Yet, it is embedded in a social context with coaches, teachers, and peers.
+Motivation is a central drive behind action and exploration, and is a process which we continually update and regulate with the changes in our lives.
+Motivation is embedded in a social context with coaches, teachers, and peers.
 The SYSTEM lab studies motivation in terms of personal goal orientation, self-efficacy, and behavioral persistence, while maintaining a balanced focus on social-cultural sources such as belongingness, social climate, and scaffolding.
 We have current projects exploring the relation between motivational climate and motivation in young to middle child athletes, as well as belongingness and motivation in first-generation college students.

 The goal of the preceding basic questions is to further the science of motivation, but also to understand how social agents such as parents, coaches, and teachers can strengthen motivation and healthy participation in sport and extracurricular activities.
 In addition, we are interested in how the motivation for healthy behavior can be hindered, quite possibly by these social processes.
-However, the fundamental value behind our work is to strengthen extracurricular contexts to serve as assets to motivation.
-Theory and empirical evidence point to the need for standards which join social agents and children together in cooperation, rather than continuing to treat them as separate groups in conflict.
+However, the fundamental value behind our work is to strengthen participation in extracurricular contexts, and the assets to youth motivation that come with participation.
+Theory and empirical evidence point to the need for social climates to support healthy behavior.
 Together, these contexts can empower youth, and work as a system!

 Social-cultural and social-cognitive theorists describe motivation as activity stemming from evaluating a goal (e.g., Is it worth pursuing?), and the assessment of ourselves in relation to that goal (e.g., motivational and evaluative self-statements) (Bandura, 1986; Ford, 1992).
 Researchers studying this problem typically refer to motivation being regulated by the self (e.g., self-regulated learning) (Pintrich, 2000).
 Self-regulation, and the motivation to self-regulate, likely have key developmental milestones in middle childhood, adolescence (Larson, 2000), and emerging adulthood (Arnett, 2000).